About Dina, Nevada - District One

 After receiving her Bachelor's degree from William and Mary, Dina went on to earn a Master's degree from the University of Georgia and a Doctorate from Florida State University.

-Dina has been married to Professor Thomas C. Wright for over 30 years.
-Tom received the prestigious UNLV Distinguished Professor award in 2008.
+Dina has been married to Professor Thomas C. Wright since 1979.
+Tom, the author of numerous books on contemporary Latin American history, received the prestigious UNLV Distinguished Professor award in 2008.
 John Wright Hall on campus is named for his father, a Civil War historian and pioneer professor at UNLV.

-Dina and Tom share a love of travel, global culture and folklore.
-Wright's studies in his field of expertise - Latin American history - have taken the couple on extended stays in Mexico, Costa Rica, Chile, Argentina, and Spain and briefer visits to other Latin American countries.
+Dina and Tom share a love of travel, global culture, and folklore.
+Wright's studies in his field of expertise have taken the couple on extended stays in Mexico, Costa Rica, Chile, Argentina, and Spain and briefer visits to other Latin American countries.

 Dina has also visited Taiwan and Siberia as a legislative liaison and traveled to both Israel and Afghanistan with Congressional delegations.
-In June 2011 she went to Ukraine as a volunteer for the non-profit, non-partisan National Democratic Institute to offer seminars and lectures on democratic political practices and to encourage women’s participation.
+As a member of the bipartisan House Democratic Partnership she has visited a number of emerging democratic countries, including East Timor, Indonesia, Nepal, Georgia, Ukraine, Myanmar, Mongolia, and Kyrgyzstan.
+In June 2011 she went to Ukraine as a volunteer for the non-profit National Democratic Institute to offer seminars and lectures on democratic political practices and to encourage women’s participation.

-As a scholar and legislator, Dina has particularly enjoyed visits to Greece – the birthplace of democracy as well as the source of her personal lineage as a Greek-American.
-Her grandfather, Arthur Costandinos Cathones, after whom she is named, came to America in 1911, landing at Ellis Island.
-Dina honored the life and memory of her grandfather by purchasing a brick with his name on it at the restored Ellis Island.
+As a scholar and legislator, Dina has particularly enjoyed visits to Greece – the birthplace of democracy as well as the home of her personal lineage as a Greek-American.
+Her grandfather, Arthur Costandinos Cathones, after whom she is named, came to the U.S. in 1911, landing at Ellis Island.
+Dina honored the life and memory of her grandfather by purchasing a brick with his name on it at the restored Ellis Island memorial.

 Fully embracing her Hellenic heritage, she has visited Athens, Meteora, Delphi, and many of the beautiful islands, gaining a deeper understanding of the country's regions, ruins, museums, and cuisine.
-As a proud Greek, Dina has spoken out in favor of Hellenism in the classroom and in the Nevada legislature where she sponsored resolutions honoring the consecration of the new Greek church in Las Vegas and recognizing that Macedonia is Greek.
-As a former member of the Congressional Hellenic Caucus, she remains committed to reunifying Cyprus, protecting the ecumenical patriarchate in Constantinople, and maintaining the Greek sanctity of the name and symbols of Macedonia.
-She was honoured to represent President Obama at the opening of the spectacular Acropolis Museum in Athens in 2009.
-Dina attends St. John the Baptist Church in Las Vegas and keeps in close touch with her fellow members of the Greek community from around the country.
-She received the prestigious Pericles Award for public service from the American Hellenic Council in 2010.
+As a proud Greek, Dina has spoken out in favor of Hellenism in the classroom and in the Nevada legislature where she sponsored resolutions honoring the consecration of St. John the Baptist Greek Church in Las Vegas and recognizing that Macedonia is Greek.
+As a member of the Congressional Hellenic Caucus, she remains committed to reunifying Cyprus, protecting the ecumenical patriarchate in Constantinople, and maintaining the Greek sanctity of the name and symbols of Macedonia.

 A noted non-fiction writer, Dina is the author of Bombs in the Backyard: Atomic Testing and American Politics (University of Nevada Press, Revised Edition 2001) and Battle Born: Federal-State Relations in Nevada during the Twentieth Century (Kendall-Hunt, 1989).
 She has also published numerous scholarly articles on American, Nevada, and atomic politics.